Dr. Frank Lipman

-If you're learning how to meditate, there are many options available.
+If you're learning how to meditate, there are many (and I mean many) resources out there to help you develop a practice.
 There are numerous books by established teachers and plenty of YouTube demos — all of which are great for getting your toes wet.
 But frankly, nothing beats working directly with a live instructor, in real time.
-That's why THE WELL hosts daily guided meditations.
-For extra support, you can also incorporate an app into your practice such as Calm, The Mindfulness App, OMG!
-I Can Meditate! or Stop, Breathe & Think.
+That's why THE WELL frequently offers meditation classes.
+For extra support, you can also incorporate an app into your practice such as Calm, The Mindfulness App, Breethe or Stop, Breathe & Think.

-It doesn't take as long as you think
+6. It doesn't take as long as you think.

 - At the start or end of your day, trade 10 minutes of time-sucking social media for 10 minutes of meditation.

 - Two to three mornings a week, get up a few minutes earlier to meditate.

 - Meditate in the car before or after your commute, instead of listening to the news or making calls.

 - On the public transportation, put on a pair of noise canceling headphones and meditate instead of reading email or texts.

 First thing's first: There's no one "right" way to meditate.
 But when you're just beginning a practice, having a set of steps to follow can help you get started on the right foot.
 So if you're wondering how to start meditating, these simple tips will help.